-In a nutshell, the Paleo dietary template is based on the notion that for optimal health, modern humans should eat in a way our hunter-gatherer ancestors did.
+In a nutshell, the Paleo dietary template is based on the notion that for optimal health, modern humans should go back to eating real, whole unprocessed foods that are more healthful than harmful to our bodies.

 - Eat whole, unprocessed, nutrient-dense, nourishing foods.
 Prioritize grass fed and pastured meats and eggs, wild-caught seafood, and vegetables.
 Enjoy fruit, nuts, and seeds in moderation.